catcherochek/SymfRest/README.md

 run composer install

-after navigate with /readp  to get json
+after navigate with /readp  to get data